Advanced Soft Tissue Massage and Osteopathic Manipulation with Jed Robinson is now available at Essential Health

 Five Pillars of Health: Balanced Diet

-Food is our sustenance and a balanced diet should be a source of health providing joy as well as nutrition
+Food is our sustenance and a balanced diet should be a source of health providing joy as well as nutrition.
+There are no good or bad foods and no universally good or bad diets.
+After decades of research, we still don’t know who should eat what or when.
+What really is a balanced diet?

 Five Pillars of Health: Adequate Breathing

 Breathing is the first and last thing we do.
-In yoga practice, it is called Pranayama: the regulation of the breath through certain techniques and exercise.
-Mindful breathing exercises can be a tool for developing the capacity for attention and mindfulness.
-Breathing is simple and always there for us.
+It is simple and always there for us.
 It is a source of energy, relaxation, and calm when needed.
 By bringing awareness to something we do automatically, all day, every day, breathing can help anchor us in the present moment and provide a pathway to improved health and well-being

 The Five Pillars of Health